-Millions of cars are bought every year.
-I’m not even going to specify a country here.
-In most countries with millions of citizens and a strong car industry, millions of cars are bought every year.
-And I very much doubt this is surprising news to you.
+In most states, with millions of citizens and a strong car industry, millions of cars are bought every year.
 What might be surprising to you is that millions of those consumers don’t even bother to test drive the car before they purchase it.
-Many who do test drive a car only do so for less than half an hour.
+And many who do the car test drive they only do for less than half an hour.

-The problem is that there really is very little excuse not to test drive a car.
-Dealerships like Inchcape Lexus will let you test drive a vehicle for however long it takes you to make the right decision.
+The problem is that there is very little excuse not to test drive a car.
+Some dealerships will let you test drive a vehicle for however long it takes you to make the right decision.
 If a dealership doesn’t let you test drive a car, or limits it to less than an hour, then go elsewhere.
-When you don’t test drive the car, you’re putting a lot of things in the hands of chance.
+When you don’t test drive the car properly, you’re putting a lot of things in the hands of chance.

-They’re not shopping for a car using a good analysis of their needs as the basis of their decision.
+They’re not shopping for a car with proper analysis of their needs as the basis of their decision.
 They’re going in with a specific car in mind.
 They want a specific model, a specific color, specific features.
 As long as they can find that, they’re likely to just cough up the cash and drive it out of the lot as soon as possible.

 Obviously, we can all sympathize with a little impatience.
 Sometimes, you don’t go into dealerships with high hopes of being able to find the precise car you need.
-But if you do end up finding that car, your desire take hold.
+But if you do end up finding that car, your desire takes hold.
 You make rash decisions.
-But, as I hope this article has made clear, a test drive is absolutely vital.
+But, I hope this article has made clear, the proper car test drive is absolutely vital.